glpaparelli/parallel-distributed-system/theory/pds-tldr.md

 In order to **READ/WRITE** a file, clients only communicate with NNs in order to find/decide the data blocks and then **directly read/write blocks** from DNs.
 This approach prevents NNs from being bottlenecks.

-For the reading part, when given multiple replicas of the same, it considers 2 factors:
+For the reading part, when given multiple replicas of the same file, it considers 2 factors:
 - **Proximity** to the reader;
 - **Rack awareness**: choose replicas on the same rack or nearby racks, reducing network traffic;